Oh my… New York!

 St. Patrick’s Cathedral

 Amongst the concrete jungle of Midtown Manhattan, the cathedral was built in 1878 and remains a prominent landmark.
-The monument was dedicated to Saint Patrick and I was thrilled to see such spectacular historic building that celebrates Roman Catholicism.
+The monument was dedicated to Saint Patrick and I was thrilled to see such a spectacular historic building that celebrates Roman Catholicism.
 It is the largest decorated Neo-Gothic-style Catholic cathedral in North America.

 Don’t miss out on the delicate stained glass which was made by artists in Boston, France, and England.